amiltner/core-and-more/README.md

 # core-and-more
-Bundles core, and adds some more useful enhancements
+Contains core, and adds some other useful enhancements